 Mariam at Freelance & Marketing has made it easy for bloggers with her copy and paste policies and video tutorials.

 On January 1st, 2020 there were some major changes with California and their Privacy Act.

-I saw the notification first on Google AdSense but didn’t think too much about it because, I’m not in California.
-Even though I did not physically live in California, I still needed to be complaint with their CCPA in case a reader from California stumbled upon my blog.
+I saw the notification first on Google AdSense but didn’t think too much about it because I’m not in California.
+Even though I did not physically live in California, I still needed to be compliant with their CCPA in case a reader from California stumbled upon my blog.

-If you’re not complaint with the new CCPA Policy you can risk being fined up to $7,500 (max) per violation.
+If you’re not compliant with the new CCPA Policy you can risk being fined up to $7,500 (max) per violation.

 What you’ll need on your CCPA Policy page:

 - Do Not Sell My Information page

 - Right for users to request deletion of information

 - Users right to demand disclosure in case of sale

 A Disclaimer Policy is also important for bloggers, particularly medical disclaimers.
 You do not want to have someone read your pregnancy tips or breastfeeding tips and try to sue you.